department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-conversation-guide.md

 - How often have you used IRIS?

 - Why, how and when do you use IRIS?
-Tell us about the last time you contacted the VA using IRIS -- Prompt for why they called vs. using IRIS
+Tell us about the last time you contacted the VA using IRIS.
+(Prompt for why they called vs. using IRIS)
+- What were you trying to do (use the FAQ, submit an inquiry)?
+- Depending on the technical ability of the participant, we would ask them to share their  screen and show us what they did (i.e. where they navigated to, clicked on etc.)

 - What was the reason you were using IRIS?
 Tell us about time when you used it and what what the purpose behind it (trigger) - what you were looking to find?